mercush/genlm-control/docs/potentials.md

 ### Testing your custom potential

-Potentials automatically inherit from the [`PotentialTests`](../reference/genlm_control/potential/testing) mixin, which provides a number of tests for validating the correctness of the potential's implementation.
+Potentials automatically inherit from the [`PotentialTests`][genlm.control.potential.testing] mixin, which provides a number of tests for validating the correctness of the potential's implementation.

 ```python
 # These will raise an exception if the potential implementation does not satisfy the properties